jank-lang/jank-lang.org/resources/src/blog/2025-07-11-jank-is-cpp.md

 have one of my mentees, [Jianling](https://github.com/jianlingzhong), helping out on the work here, to ensure that we can get it done soon.

-On top of that, and much to my frustration, the largest issue comes from Clang and LLVM directly.
-One of the indicators of jank's seamless interop being unprecedented is all of the bugs and missing features I'm finding in Clang and LLVM.
-These are generally quite slow to address, since I'm relying on the volunteer time of the experts in those areas to help me out.
+On top of that, the largest issues comes from Clang and LLVM directly.
+One of the indicators of jank's seamless interop being unprecedented is the bugs and missing features I'm finding in Clang and LLVM.
+These are generally quite slow to address, since I'm relying on the volunteer time of the experts in those areas to help me out. jank would not exist without them.
 There are still cases where some interop code can trigger a crash in Clang and we'll have to tackle them as they come up.
 However, one of the best ways to speed this along is more funding, so that I can pay these Clang and LLVM experts for their time.
 Please consider becoming a [Github Sponsor](https://github.com/sponsors/jeaye) <span class="icon mr-1" style="color: rgb(201, 97, 152);"> <i class="gg-heart"></i></span> to make this more feasible.

 Looking forward to the new quarter, the main focus will be packaging and